vittorio-corbo/Git_-_Unity_101/README.md

       * You can continue with a personal license while waiting for approval.

 ## Part 2: Install and Setup Software
 To be able to make games collaborative we will need to create all the software necessary to do so.
-This means: installing a game engine (unity), a version control (Github), and a way to write code (Visual Studio).
+This means: installing a game engine (Unity), a version control (Github), and a way to write code (Visual Studio).
 1. Install Unity
    1. [Install Unity hub](https://unity.com/download)
       ![unity_download](images/download_unity.png)